Welcome to the Curriculum Office Course Registration Hub!

 What courses are required for graduation?

 To graduate in the state of Georgia, students must earn a minimum of 23 credits (also called units) in the following areas of study.
-In Gwinnett County Public Schools, students must also earn a passing score on the Gateway exams.
+In Gwinnett County Public Schools, students must also earn a passing score on the Gateway exam.

 CORE COURSE REQUIREMENTS: